 Before attempting to use this feature you must make sure that you have a decent amount of battery life left on your phone.

-When you use the Wireless Powershare feature to charge another device this feature will automatically turn off when the battery capacity on your phone reaches 30%.
+When you use this feature to charge another device it will automatically turn off when the battery capacity on your phone reaches 30%.

 Will Other Smartphone Manufacturers Adopt This Feature?